Francesco Ragazzi is Associate Professor in International Relations at the Institute of Political Science.

-Francesco Ragazzi is a lecturer of International Relations.
+Francesco Ragazzi is Associate Professor in International Relations.
 He obtained his PhD in political science from Sciences Po (Paris) and Northwestern University (Chicago).
 Prior to his appointment at Leiden University, he was a Research Fellow at the School of Oriental and African Studies (SOAS) in London (2008-2009).
 His research interests include critical approaches to diaspora politics, migration, citizenship, and security in International Relations.

 No relevant ancillary activities